-It’s important to know a little bit about who you might be dealing with when looking for a therapist, so here is a little bit about me: I have known that I wanted to be a therapist since I was 14 years old.
-I came across how much pain there was in this world, especially within families and relationships, and I have been in pursuit of empowered but clinically responsible empathy ever since.
-The education and training that I am qualified under has all been through a trauma-informed, relational, and systemic perspective, which means that my clinical approach stretches beyond just your problems and considers themes, patterns, and structures that may have contributed to your pain.
-All of my clinical interventions and skills are drawn from evidence-based practice.
+It’s important to know who you might be dealing with when shopping for a therapist, so here is a little bit about me: I am a second-generation immigrant, and I have known that I wanted to be a therapist since I was 14 years old.
+I have been in pursuit of empowered but clinically responsible empathy ever since.
 While laughing in session with my clients is my favorite way to balance therapeutic work, I’m a big supporter of practical, attainable, and sustainable change.
 As a result, my style is friendly and directive – I do my absolute best to be sensitive while still making sure that your effort to show up is worthwhile.
 One of my favorite elements of therapy is witnessing clients unburden their hurt and find their true selves in the midst of the process.
 I am an LGBTQIA+ affirming clinician – I want every client to feel safe, secure, and comfortable in my office and with me as their provider.
 If you’d like to talk to me personally, feel free to contact me for a brief consultation, free of charge!

 Fuller Theological Seminary: